Ancaster, Ontario: Sports and recreation

-The Hamilton Golf and Country Club was founded in 1894 and was originally sited beside the Hamilton Jockey Club (now Centre Mall), moving to Ancaster in 1916.
+The Hamilton Golf and Country Club was founded in 1894 and was initially sited beside the Hamilton Jockey Club (now Centre Mall), moving to Ancaster in 1916.
 It hosted the Canadian Open in 2003, 2006, 2012 and 2019.

 The Ancaster Rotary Centre is an addition to Morgan Firestone Arena and includes a fitness centre and daycare.
-The complex is surrounded by the Robert E. Wade Park, which includes four baseball diamonds and five soccer fields.
+This complex is surrounded by the Robert E. Wade Park, which includes four baseball diamonds and five soccer fields.
 A 10.1-million-dollar addition of a second ice rink to Morgan Firestone Arena was completed in March 2011.

 The Ancaster Little League Park is located on Jerseyville Road in Spring Valley, nestled on the edge of the Dundas Valley Conservation Area.
 There are three diamonds in Little League Park, known locally as T-Ball, Minor and Major.
 Beginning in 1970, Ancaster has hosted an annual (so-called) 'World T-ball' tournament.
-In 2010 and 2019 Ancaster hosted the Canadian Little League Championships and Little League Park was the main venue.
-Prior to hosting the Canadian Little League Championships the Major diamond underwent a major reconstruction and with help from the City, Province, and Federal Government the diamond was rebuilt with the addition of proper drainage, professional style clay base paths and warning track, a new PA system as well as the construction of a new clubhouse.
+In 2010 and 2019, Ancaster hosted the Canadian Little League Championships, and Little League Park was the main venue.
+Before hosting the Canadian Little League Championships, the central baseball diamond underwent a significant reconstruction.
+With help from the city, Province, and Federal Government, the diamond was rebuilt with proper drainage, professional-style clay base paths and warning track, a new PA system, and the construction of a new clubhouse.